edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

 # Other Applications of Clickstream Analysis Data

-In this Module, we covered how we can start exploring our data through building visualization.
+In this Module, we covered how we can start exploring our data through building visualisation.
 Although this is a great first step in understanding our data and gaining insights, you can also leverage other downstream applications such as Machine Learning or other forms of analytics such as Data Warehousing or something more real-time to power upstream platforms and applications.